University of Central Florida Selects Catalog and Curriculum Software by DIGARC

-The nation’s largest university will implement Acalog and Curriculog to manage academic catalogs and curriculum for its campuses in metropolitan Orlando.
+The nation’s largest university will implement Acalog and Curriculog to manage academic catalogs and curriculum for its Orlando campuses.

 LAKELAND, Fla. – New software for catalog and curriculum management will bring greater efficiency and streamlined workflows to the University of Central Florida following their purchase of Acalog and Curriculog from Digarc.

-UCF joins over 525 higher education institutions in the U.S. and beyond that already use Digarc’s industry-leading solutions.
+UCF joins nearly 600 higher education institutions in the U.S. and beyond that already use Digarc’s industry-leading solutions.

 Acalog, Digarc’s e-catalog software, has been shown to reduce academic catalog production cycle time by 46 percent on average.
 Colleges and universities also report substantial cost savings and a significant boost in student engagement with the software.